TurkiBK/BeSafe/README.md

 # BeSafe
-Creating a resale application that provides who are veccnate or not on a map for people to.
+Creating a resale application that provides who are vaccinate or not on a map for people to.

 Team name
 -Turki Bkaily